-Proudly Australian, with more than 180 years’ experience, we operate the country’s largest electricity generation portfolio, are its largest ASX-listed investor in renewable energy, and have more than 3.6 million customer accounts.
-We believe in sustainable, secure and affordable energy.
+Proudly Australian, with more than 180 years’ experience, we operate the country’s largest electricity generation portfolio, are its largest private investor in renewable energy, and provide 4.2 million electricity, gas, and telecommunications services to our residential, small and large business, and wholesale customers.

 As one of Australia’s biggest energy providers, we believe we can make the biggest change.

 As an essential service provider, we take our position in your home and business seriously and that's why we're committed to supporting our customers and the communities we operate in.
 We’re here for you when times are tough, through our hardship and affordability programs.
 We’re proud supporters of our charity partners and we reinvest in the communities where we operate.

 Our power generation portfolio is diverse.
 It includes base, peaking and intermediate generation plants spread across traditional thermal generation, natural gas and storage, as well as renewable energy sources; from hydro to wind and solar.